1

 4. Heart Disease - Arteries cleaned monthly like oil changes

-5. Depression - Precision therapies that work
+5. Depression - Precision therapies that actually work, not “have you tried going for a walk?”

 6. Aging - Still happens, but 40% slower